Nelly: Other ventures

 Nike and Nelly agreed on a one-year deal in 2003 to release a limited-edition sneaker called the "Air Derrty", which was a retro remake of Charles Barkley's signature sneaker.
-Nelly later signed a shoe deal with Reebok.
-Nelly has done ads for Got Milk? and the Ford Motor Company.
+In 2005, Nelly signed a shoe deal with Reebok.
+He has been in ads for Got Milk? and the Ford Motor Company.
 His energy drink Pimp Juice sold one million cans during the first two months after its introduction in August 2003, and was criticized for its name by black consumer activists.
-Nelly owns Apple Bottoms, a female clothing line, and Vokal, which caters to men.
-He was one of the owners of the Charlotte Bobcats, along with Robert L. Johnson and Michael Jordan until Jordan became the new owner in March 2010.
+He owns Apple Bottoms, a female clothing line, and Vokal, which caters to men.
+He was one of the owners of the Charlotte Bobcats, along with Robert L. Johnson and Michael Jordan, until Jordan became the majority owner in March 2010.

 Nelly has played the Main Event at the 2007 World Series of Poker.
-He has also played The PokerStars European Poker Tour and PokerStars Caribbean Adventure.
-In August 2010, Nelly started a temporary stint as the afternoon host on WHHL HOT 104.1 in St. Louis.
-He is taking the place of regular PM drive personality, Stacy Static, who is on pregnancy leave.
+He has played The PokerStars European Poker Tour and PokerStars Caribbean Adventure.
+In August 2010, he began a stint as the afternoon host on WHHL HOT 104.1 in St. Louis.
+He was taking the place of regular PM drive personality, Stacy Static, who left on pregnancy leave.

 In September 2010, Nelly released a fitness DVD entitled Celebrity Sweat, walking viewers through various exercises and weight training techniques.
 In 2011, he and Vatterott College worked together to found the Ex'treme Institute By Nelly, which is a music production school in the heart of St. Louis.

 In 2015, Nelly teamed up with Mike and Ike candy after a halt in collaborating a year earlier.
 He and the owners of Mike and Ike released a movie trailer the same day titled "The Return of Mike and Ike" describing the split and reunion.

-In 2021, Nelly collaborated with Burger King on the "Cornell Haynes, Jr. Meal", part of a line of celebrity-themed meals that the establishment created to promote its "Keep It Real Meals" in recognition of their removal of 120 artificial ingredients from its menu items.
-The meal included a Whopper, small fries and a small Sprite.
+In 2021, he collaborated with Burger King on the "Cornell Haynes, Jr. Meal", part of a line of celebrity-themed meals that the establishment created to promote its "Keep It Real Meals", in recognition of their removal of 120 artificial ingredients from its menu items.
+The meal consisted of a Whopper, small fries, and a small Sprite.

+In April 2023, Nelly launched a moonshine brand called "MoShine".